Conjugated microporous polymer: Electrical properties

 Much like conductive metals, conjugated polymers exhibit electronic bands.
 The electrons of the conjugated system occupy the valence band and removal of electrons from this band or addition of electrons to the higher energy conductive band can lead to conductivity.
 Conjugated materials can in many cases absorb visible light because of their delocalized π-system.
 These properties have led to applications in organic electronics and organic photonics.

 Physical properties

 CMPs exhibit a high level of tunability with respect to surface area and pore size.
 Monomers can be designed with longer rigid moieties to increase surface area.
 The series of CMP-1,4 to CMP-5 shows a dramatic increase in surface area from 500 m^{2}/g to 1000 m^{2}/g.
 The increase in surface area can drastically improve their ability to be filled with various organic and inorganic compounds for different applications.
 The increased surface area can also improve gas sorption capabilities.

 A main drawback of CMPs is their inherent insolubility.
-This insolubility is cause by the long rigid moieties of the monomers.
+This insolubility is caused by the long rigid moieties of the monomers.
 Several efforts have been made to increase solubility by the addition of solubilizing side-chains but this still remains a barrier to broad applications.